-Although not really saunas, infrared versions create heat from the inside of your body, so the room is not hot like a traditional sauna but you will still sweat.
+Although not really saunas, infrared versions create heat from the inside of your Healthy Body, so the room is not hot like a traditional sauna but you will still sweat.
 Sweating definitely seems to be the goal!

 Saunas are a fun, social activity enjoyed by many.
 They are relaxing, comforting and work well as part of your time at the pool or a day at the spa.

 However, does using a sauna also benefit your health?

 The answer is yes.
 Sweating itself, usually created by exercise, but also occuring if one is nervous, anxious or hot for any other reason, has clear health benefits.
 As a natural reflex sweating helps cool us off.

 Thank goodness!
 Without the ability to sweat it would be hard for us to survive as mammals.
 So, although sweating is often seen as socially awkward, when it comes to our health it is normal physiology and a necessity.

 Sweating carries additional benefits outside of being our cooling off mechanism

 One of the best know side effects from sweating is the removal of toxins from our Healthy Body.
 If you know anyone who smokes or drinks alcohol you may have at some point noticed a characteristic smell coming from their skin or Healthy Body.
 After your liver the skin is the next most active detoxification organ in the Healthy Body and in terms of size the skin is the largest organ in the Healthy Body.

 Our bodies will produce about a litre of sweat per day through normal physiology.
 A sauna can create that same effect in 15 minutes as can exercise of a light to moderate nature.
 This effect can be accentuated by scrubbing or beating the skin.